||15-year warranty /

 Be certain that the mattress you pick has a CertiPUR-US certification (or one from a comparable standard) that attests to the use of environmentally safe materials inside it.
 It won’t do to get a pillow top to improve the comfort of your bed at the expense of exposing yourself to potentially harmful chemicals.

 Mattresses come with warranties ranging typically from 1 year to 25 years and, in some cases, even for a lifetime.
 The minimum you should consider is a 10-year warranty but remember to read the fine print to verify that the pillow top is given the same coverage as the rest of the mattress.

 Having read the best pillow top mattress reviews that I’ve picked, you will have realized the degree of popularity pillow tops enjoy these days.
 Whether it’s a budget innerspring you’re considering or a high-end natural latex or pocketed coil hybrid, manufacturers go with a pocketed coil to boost the luxury and contouring of your bed.

-Personally, I wouldn’t buy a pillow top mattress just for the sake of it since it is more of an augmentation than an essential feature, but if you are so inclined, I would recommend the Dreamfoam Ultimate Dreams mattress as my pick.
+Personally, I wouldn’t buy a pillow top mattress just for the sake of it since it is more of an augmentation than an essential feature, but if you are so inclined, I would recommend the Saatva mattress as my pick.